paramita1024/Changepoint-TPP/README.md

 ## config.ini :
 provide the seed and path locations to store the model and results in config file(common/config.ini)

-## Datasets :
-The real-dataset location path to be specified in the config file.

 ## To run :
 use the command
 ```sh